Uvalde's new anguish: Video shows police waiting in school

 Two officers approach the classrooms minutes after the gunman enters, then run back amid the sounds of gunfire.

-As the gunman first approaches the classrooms a child down the hallway can be seen poking their head around the corner and then running back while shots ring out.
+As the gunman first approaches the classrooms a child whose image is blurred can be seen poking their head around a corner down the hallway and then running back while shots ring out.
 Later, about 20 minutes before police breach the room, the video shows a man wearing a vest that says “sheriff” use a hand sanitizer dispenser mounted on the wall.

 Officials said the 77 minutes of footage they are preparing to release this weekend does not contain images of children in the classroom.
 Rep. Dustin Burrows, a Republican who is leading the investigation, said after the video was posted by the Statesman that “watching the entire segment of law enforcement’s response, or lack thereof, is also important.”